Azure/Mission-Critical-Connected/src/infra/README.md

 Infrastructure layer contains all infrastructure components and underlying foundational services required for AlwaysOn reference implementation.
 It is deployed using [Terraform](./workload/README.md).

-> Note: Bicep (ARM DSL) was considered during the early stages as part of a proof-of-concept.
-Please refer to the following [(archived stub)](/docs/reference-implementation/ZZZ-Archived-Bicep.md) for more details.

 [Configuration layer](/src/config/README.md) applies the initial configuration and additional services on top of the infrastructure components deployed as part of infrastructure layer.

 [Application layer](/src/app/README.md) contains all components and dependencies related to the application workload itself.